mintchipleaf/mintchipleaf.github.io/about.md

 permalink: /about/
 ---

-I'm mint and I'm a game developer & designer.<br/>
+I'm mint, a game developer & designer.<br/>
 I want to make beautiful ideas real, and I value play above all else.
 <br/>
 <br/>